ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_installing.rst

 =====================

 If you no longer need a collection, simply remove the installation directory from your filesystem.
-The path can be different depending on your Operating System:
+The path can be different depending on your operating system:

 .. code-block:: bash